-This slightly elevated body temperature happens after the ovulation.
-Most fertility experts think it’s not likely you can fall pregnant once your temperature has risen – it’s often only useful to give you an idea about when ovulation occurred.
+This slightly elevated body temperature happens after ovulation.
+Many fertility experts believe pregnancy is less likely once the temperature has risen – it’s often only useful to give an idea about when ovulation occurred.

-You will still have a higher basal temperature until your progesterone levels drop around 10 days later, triggering menstruation.
+You may still have a higher basal temperature until your progesterone levels drop around 10 days later, triggering menstruation.